-The Primary 3-7 PGCE with QTS will train you to become a leader of learning of children aged 3-7 years in a wide variety of early years settings, including primary schools, nursery settings and children’s centres.
-You will teach areas of learning and development of the Early Years Foundation Stage and all the subjects of the National Curriculum at Key Stage 1.
+We’re looking forward to welcoming you onto your PGCE Primary Early Years Education with QTS degree programme.
+On this course, you’ll learn how to become a leader of learning of children aged 3-7 years in a wide variety of early years settings, including primary schools, nursery settings and children’s centres.
+You’ll teach areas of learning and development of the Early Years Foundation Stage and all the subjects of the National Curriculum at Key Stage 1.

 Post interview targets

 Following your interview, you may have been provided with feedback and/or targets by the interview panel.
 If so, it is essential that you are pro-active in responding to each of these prior to commencing the course as these will be referred to by your personal academic tutor.
 If you are not aware of any targets, please consider setting relevant targets around: